alb42/MCAmiga/Readme.txt

 RIGHT=    Startup path for right panel

 WITHDEVICES=1 Show devices in the top overview also (together with assigns and volumes, careful some of them will crash on access)

+SHOWMENU  if this ToolType is present the Bottom menu is shown by program start

 History:
 ########